-During the year ended 31 March 2021, the Nomination Committee held two meetings to perform the following work:
+During the year ended 31 March 2022, the Nomination Committee held one meeting to perform the following work:

 - reviewed the structure, size and composition (including the skills, knowledge, experience and diversity considerations) of the Board, and independence of the Independent Non-Executive Directors.
 In view of the current size and operation of the Group, the Nomination Committee considered that the current structure, size, composition and the diversity of the Board members were appropriate and able to meet the requirements of Listing Rules.
-No further appointment of Director was considered as necessary as at the date of the meeting; - considered and recommended the re-election of Mr. Chan Man Chun and Ms. Wong Wai Sum, Maya as the Executive Directors, Ms. Wong Wai Man, Vivian as the Non-Executive Director and Mr. James Mathew Fong as the Independent Non-Executive Director; - reviewed the diversity policy of the Group; - discussed the succession planning for the Directors and the CEO; and - considered and recommended the appointment of Mr. James Mathew Fong as the Independent Non-Executive Director in accordance with the Company's nomination policy and procedures.
+No further appointment of Director was considered as necessary as at the date of the meeting; - considered and recommended the re-election of Mr. Wong Ling Sun, Vincent and Ms. Ng Sui Chun as the Executive Directors and Dr. Chan Yuen Tak Fai, Dorothy as the Independent Non-Executive Director; - reviewed the diversity policy of the Group; and - discussed the succession planning for the Directors and the CEO.